protonemedia/laravel-splade-docs/x-link.md

 # Link Component

-The **Link Component** is a Vue component that is a wrapper around the `<a>` element.
-This element prevents a full refresh, but loads the linked page asynchronously.
+Unlike most Splade components, the **Link Component** is a Vue component.
+It's a wrapper around the `<a>` element, which prevents a full refresh but loads the linked page asynchronously.

 ```blade
 <Link href="/users">All Users</Link>